girish-gowda/Competative-Coding-Practice/README.md

 Output

 For example if n = 1, then express feeling as "I hate it" or if n = 2 it's "I hate that I love it", and if n = 3 it's "I hate that I love that I hate it" and so on.

+***26. In Search of an Easy Problem***

+Input

+The first line contains a single integer n (1≤n≤100) — the number of people who were asked to give their opinions.

+The second line contains n integers, each integer is either 0 or 1.
+If i-th integer is 0, then i-th person thinks that the problem is easy; if it is 1, then i-th person thinks that the problem is hard.

+Output

+Print one word: "EASY" if the problem is easy according to all responses, or "HARD" if there is at least one person who thinks the problem is hard.